YQtheAnalyst/AtliQ-BI-Sales-Insights/README.md

     I found there are 279 product codes in `product` reference table whilst 339 in `transaction` table.
 The null value will be generated if I try to JOIN two tables in the future

-    Suggestion: Gather more information for "product" reference table to ensure data integrity or remove the null product in the following analysis
+    Suggestion: Gather more information for `product` reference table to ensure data integrity or remove the null product in the following analysis

-- Different currecies "INR" and "USD"
+- Different currecies `INR` and `USD`

-    Column "Currency" contains two different currencies, "INR" and "USD".
-It also contains typos, "INR " and "USD "
+    Column `Currency` contains two different currencies, `INR` and `USD`.
+It also contains typos, `INR ` and `USD `

     Suggestion: Data transformation.
-Re-calculate the sales amount according to "INR" to unify the currency, and correct the typos
+Re-calculate the sales amount according to `INR` to unify the currency, and correct the typos

 - Negative values in sales amount

-    Column "sales_amount" in table "transaction" contains negative values, which are incorrect
+    Column `sales_amount` in table `transaction` contains negative values, which are incorrect

     Suggestions: Delete the rows with negative sales amounts

-- Lack of data in Year 2017 and 2020
+- Lack of data in Year `2017` and `2020`

     The database only contains data from Oct 2017 to June 2020